History Meets Science

 How One Village Survived the Plague: YouTube (49:10)

-Aired as Secrets of the dead on PBS, scientists and historians come together to figure out how one village survived the Black Death.
+Aired as Secrets of the Dead on PBS, scientists and historians come together to figure out how one village survived the Black Death.
 They look at the family stories and genetics of those families.
 The historians look at the actions of the villagers to stop the plague from spreading in England.
 What are the implications of surviving the Black Death today?
 Could genetics prove that people could survive AIDS? *Highly recommended for a history and science classroom.*

 *Face of Britain: Episode 1 (46:59) Episode 2 (46:54) Episode 3 (47:35)